Monomotor bogie: Bogies

 Shortly after the 9100 class, the French absorbed another new Swiss idea, that of the high-speed double-bogie locomotive.
 Previous French Bo-Bo locomotives had been considered suitable only for medium speeds, with the pony truck and rigid frame used for express passenger service.
 The Swiss Re 4/4^{I} of 1946 achieved speeds of up to 125 kph, owing to the advanced design of its bogies.

 New classes were built for French railways, embodying these principles.
-Two 1,500 V DC prototype Co-Co locomotives for the SNCF Class CC 7100 (1952) were built by Alsthom, the first prototypes being tested from 1949.
+Two 1,500 V DC prototype Co-Co locomotives for the SNCF Class CC 7100 (1952) were built by Alstom, the first prototypes being tested from 1949.
 These locomotives had conventional per-axle traction motors.
 During tests in 1954 they achieved extremely high test speeds of 300 kph, which have not yet been surpassed by locomotive-hauled trains.
 (Note: Most records since have been set by railcar stock, rather than locomotive hauled.)